Myesha Braden Joins AFJ’s Justice Team

 In this newly created position, Braden will play a key role in advancing AFJ’s Building the Bench initiative, which aims to identify demographically and professionally diverse legal talent and mobilize a coalition of committed partners to advocate for the nomination of diverse judicial nominees on day one of the next administration.
 With her vast array of leadership and legal experience, she will also help develop new aspects of AFJ’s Justice work, furthering the organization’s mission to champion and secure a government where all voices, regardless of wealth, power, or privilege, are heard and valued.

-Alliance for Justice President Nan Aron issued the following statement:
+Justice President Nan Aron issued the following statement:

 “We are thrilled that Myesha will be adding her brilliance to the vital work we are doing here at Alliance for Justice.
 For three years now, we’ve watched President Trump and Senate Republicans rubber-stamp a series of ultraconservative and unqualified nominees with their heart set on turning back the clock on essential civil rights and legal protections.
 Myesha will be a stalwart advocate for reversing the harm done to our courts and advancing outstanding jurists to the bench.”